AnthonnyMitch/Team-Builder/README.md

   *Step 2. answer all the question.

   *Step 3.
-Stop the program by selecting I don't want to add anymore team memebers.
+Stop the program by selecting "I don't want to add anymore team memebers".

   *Step 4. open the output folder to check html file.